 License – $25.00 minimum, based on gross receipts.

 License obtained from the Buchanan Town Hall.
-Please get a Sign Permit from Buchanan Town Hall before placing any signs.
+Zoning approval is required first, as well as a Sign Permit from Buchanan Town Hall before placing any signs.

 Meals Tax & Occupancy Tax – 4% Due on the 20th of each month.
 Forms may be acquired from the Buchanan Town Hall.